ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/developing-restful-web-services.md

 yellow open   books    wP3DgQPZQZq0qBtH_dd0LA   5   1      58159            3     23.2mb         23.2mb
 ```

-Our REST service is going to use ES as a service:
+Our REST service is going to use ES as a service.
+This is the way it will work:

 ```

 Client ---- request ---> Our b4 REST service ---> Elastic Search Engine
        <----response----           <--- response ---
 ```

+For example if the client request for info about a book the b4 REST web service will
+prepare the apropriate request for Elasticsearch, get the answer from ES and after some
+filtering pass it back to the client

 ## How **nconf** manages configuration settings